 By Eva Shaw, Ph.D.

 Reading about grief and knowing what to expect provides a measure of control in a situation that may feel out of control.
-When an unborn baby dies or a miscarriage occurs, you or your loved ones will be faced with tremendous choices and perhaps even for the first time, may experience grief from a precious human loss.
-The stages of grief are bargaining, depression and acceptance.
+When an unborn baby dies or a miscarriage occurs, you or your loved ones will be faced with tremendous choices.
+Though everyone’s grief looks different, the general stages of grief are denial, depression and acceptance.

-When death is because of a stillbirth, an aborted pregnancy, through miscarriage or the result of an ectopic or tubal pregnancy, it may feel as if you have no one to talk with.
-Some parents and grandparents of the baby report it feels “socially unacceptable” to discuss the death after about a week or 2 of the event.
-While this is totally false, it makes grief more difficult.
-It’s as if the baby did not exist at all and that’s simply not true.
+When death is because of a stillbirth, aborted pregnancy, miscarriage or the result of an ectopic or tubal pregnancy, it may feel as if nobody understands what you’re going through.
+Some parents and grandparents report that it feels “socially unacceptable” to discuss the death after a week or two, but that's a little like pretending the baby never existed and that your grief isn't real.
+You deserve support and community as you heal.

 Dealing with the grief of an unborn child or stillborn baby takes courage.
 There may or may not be a funeral.
-You may not receive any sympathy calls or condolence cards.
-Sometimes friends and neighbors may not even know of the pregnancy or the baby’s death.
+You may not receive any sympathy calls or.
+Sometimes friends and neighbors may not even know about the pregnancy or the baby’s death.
 How can one cope?
-While it is never easy to move through the stages of grief, it may help to learn as much as possible about the event, what happened, why, when and if this has happened to others.
+While it’s never easy to move through the stages of grief, it may help to learn as much as possible about the event, what happened, why it happened and if it's happened to others.

-As you begin your journey after the baby’s death, be assured you are not alone in the ways you are experiencing grief.
-Many people understand emotional grief, but you may also be suffering from physical grief.
-It is not uncommon to feel jittery, not hungry or be unable to make even small decisions, such as what to eat or what to wear.
+As you begin your healing journey after the baby’s death, be assured that you’re not alone in the ways you are.
+Many people understand emotional grief, but you may also experience physical grief.
+It’s not uncommon to feel jittery, avoid meals or be unable to make even small decisions, such as what to eat or wear.
 Ask others for help.
-You are not going crazy.
-You are grieving.
+You’re not going crazy.
+You’re .

 Many parents say they feel as if they’re functioning in a fog during the first weeks after their baby’s death.
-At the wake or funeral, they report feeling like strangers to their families or perhaps an observer.
-This is nature’s way of helping parents confront the death of a baby.
+At the wake or funeral, they report feeling like strangers to their families or perhaps like distant observers.
 The reactions may last for minutes, hours, days or weeks.
-Crying, sobbing and wailing or some other deeply emotional release usually marks the end of the initial period of shock.
+Crying, sobbing, wailing or another deeply emotional release usually marks the end of the initial period of shock.
 All of this is normal and temporary.

-There is no right or wrong way to move through the shadows after a death.
-Yet, should the grief become too dark or if you’re having feelings of suicide or lethargy that you cannot shake, reach out for help at once.
+There's no right or wrong way to move through the shadows after a death.
+But if you’re having feelings ofor lethargy that you can’t shake, reach out for help as soon as possible.
 This doesn’t mean you’re inadequate or that something is wrong with you.
-It means you are someone who is deeply grieving.
-Here are some suggestions to help you and your loved ones after an unborn baby’s death.
+It just means you are deeply grieving and need support.
+Here are some suggestions to help you and your loved ones after an unborn baby’s death:

-- Learn as much as possible about the event.
-There may be no reasons “why,” but by asking you will voice your emotions.
-Review self-help books and talk with counselors, social workers or friends.
+Learn as much as possible about the event.
+There may be no reasons why, but by asking, you’ll give voice to your emotions.
+Review self-help books and talk with your medical team, counselor or friends.

-- Follow a ritual or a remembrance rite.
-You may want to light a candle or take flowers to the cemetery, and please know that it is very normal to ask for a photo to be taken of the stillborn child that can later be framed.
-This IS your child, as real as all the real children of the world.
+Follow a ritual or a remembrance rite.
+You may want to light a candle or take.
+Please know that it’s very normal to ask for a photo to be taken of a stillborn child that can later be framed.
+This is your child, as real as all the real children of the world.

-- Schedule “time outs.”
-These are special times for you when you can laugh, watch a silly movie and act like a kid.
+Schedule timeouts.
+Set aside a moment to laugh, watch a silly movie and act like a kid.
 You may find it helpful to walk, cycle or putter in the garden.
-This doesn’t mean you are not still grieving.
+This doesn’t mean you aren’t still grieving.
 It simply means you’re human.

-- Name your child, if you haven’t done so before.
-You will find it easier to embrace memories when your baby has a name.
+Name your child, if you haven’t already done so.
+You may find it easier to embrace memories when your baby has a name.

-- Reach out to others.
+Reach out to others.
 Talk about the death.
-Use the baby’s name in conversation.
-When asked how many children you have, you can say, “I had three.
+Use your baby’s name in conversation.
+When asked how many children you have, you can say something like, “I had three.
 Our sweet baby Leslie died at birth.”
 This may shock people.
-What YOU will be doing is affirming that you still have this child in your heart and memories.
+What you will be doing is affirming that you still have this child in your heart and memories.

 Feelings of relief or guilt, or no feelings at all

-If you do not feel the emotions of grief do not be alarmed.
+And there’s no need to worry if you don’t feel grief.
 Feelings are feelings.
-They are not good or bad; they just are.
+They aren’t good or bad; they just are.